BardiFarsi/TCPChatRoom/README.md

 # Chat Room
 This Project is at early stage and incomplete.
-There are parts that are in process.
+**Note**
+This project is open to the public solely for educational and non-commercial purposes.
+Any use of the code or derivations of this project for commercial purposes is strictly prohibited by the author.

 # WebSocket Chatroom Project

 This project is focused on creating a scalable chatroom system using modern C++ features and web technologies.
 The core architecture will include a **TCP WebSocket server**, **HTTPS handshake** for user authentication, and a custom logging system utilizing advanced C++20 metaprogramming techniques.